Skip to main content

 D

 Summer (June-August).
-Bright yellow 5-petaled flowers 1 inch (2.5 cm) on branched candelabra-like spikes.
-5 weeks of bloom.
+Bright yellow 5-petaled flowers 1 inch (2.5 cm) on branched candelabra-like spikes across a 5-week bloom window.
 Bee-pollinated.
-Second-year bloom only (biennial).
+Second-year bloom only since the species is biennial.

 Detailed Descriptions